orbitdb/orbitdb/FAQ.md

 When calling `put` or any other update operation on a database, the data is 1) saved locally and persisted to IPFS and 2) send to the network, through IPFS Pubsub, to peers who have the database open (ie. peers).

 Upon calling `put` (or other updates), OrbitDB saves the data locally and returns.
-That is, the operation and its data is saved to the local node only after which `put` returns and *asynchronously* sends a message to pubsub peers.
+That is, the operation and its data are saved to the local node only after which `put` returns and *asynchronously* sends a message to pubsub peers.
 OrbitDB doesn't have a notion of confirming replication status from other peers (although this can be added on user-level) and considers operation a success upon persisting it locally.
 OrbitDB doesn't use consensus nor does it wait for the network to confirm operations making it an *eventually consistent* system.

 In short: it can't be assumed that data has been replicated to the network after an update-operation call finishes (eg. `put`, `add`).